dnsimple/dnsimple-support/content/articles/understanding-invoice.markdown

 ## Charge types

 DNSimple has both recurring charges and purchases.
 Purchases, such as the fees you pay for registering a domain or for buying a Standard or Wildcard SSL certificate, appear on a separate invoice from subscription fees.
-Purchases _can_ be recurring, for example, if you've enabled auto-renewal for a domain.
+Purchases _can_ be recurring – for example, if you've enabled auto-renewal for a domain.

 ### Recurring charges